 In the Timetable of meetings 2017/18 a Babergh District Council Cabinet Briefing is shown and is taking place about two weeks before each Cabinet meeting please tell the Council in as much detail as possible what form these briefings take, for example but not exclusively do they consist of a cosy fireside chat between the Cabinet and the Chief Executive without papers or other officers present or do they replicate the full Executive arrangements for a committee or a cabinet with a full range of officers present, a written agenda and written papers, or something in between.
-If written papers and agendas are involved are these subject or have they been subject to freedom of information requests?
+If written papers and agendas are involved are these subject or have they been subject of freedom of information requests?
+Response from Councillor Ward, Leader of the Council: